ethpandaops/ethereum-package/README.md

 1. State Growth: The growth of the state might be faster than anticipated.
 This could potentially lead to issues if the default parameters become insufficient over time.
 It's important to monitor state growth and adjust parameters as necessary.

 2. Persistent Storage Speed: Most cloud providers provision their Kubernetes clusters with relatively slow persistent storage by default.
-This can cause performance issues, particularly with Ethereum Light (EL) clients.
+This can cause performance issues, particularly with Execution Layer (EL) clients.

 3. Network Syncing: The disk speed provided by cloud providers may not be sufficient to sync with networks that have high demands, such as the mainnet.
 This could lead to syncing issues and delays.